hilla10/MacOS_Portfolio/README.md

 **About the Project** 🧩

-- VantaPort is a component-driven portfolio that mimics a lightweight desktop environment to present projects, media, and contact information in an immersive UI.
+- MacOs is a component-driven portfolio that mimics a lightweight desktop environment to present projects, media, and contact information in an immersive UI.
 - Built for clarity, performance, and ease of extension — ideal for developers who want a unique portfolio with familiar OS-like interactions.

 **Features** ✨